forestryio/forestry.io/hugo/content/blog/better-content-management-for-gatsby.md

 If your Gatsby site uses anything content-related (e.g. articles, products, announcements) it's likely that you need a CMS.
 Writers, marketers and clients tend to be uncomfortable with code editors.
 Most people choose to go with a traditional CMS or headless CMS to solve this problem.
 In both case you have to remove your data and content from your codebase and hand it over to a third-party vendor or host it separately.

-There must be an easier way to give content writers and editor they can use without turning my codebase upside down or rip out large parts of it.
-Forestry provides a non-invasive content management tool that allows you to keep your own workflow and tools.
+We believe there's an easier way to give content writers a content management tool they can use without changing your entire workflow.
+Forestry provides a non-invasive content management tool for your editors that integrates into your own workflow and tools with Git.
 You won't even notice it's there unless you need it.

 #### _How to store content with Gatsby?_